The MWCC forecast a $100M a year economic boon from their cable car and pinnacle centre, but not every one is convinced.

 The models in such studies have a second layer of uncertainty in them.
 They require assumptions.

 The study says the project would produce somewhere between $67 and $99 million.
 This is a significant difference and the report attributes the difference almost entirely to the impact of a single user group that makes "a considerable [i.e. one third] contribution to the overall economic impact".
 That group is MTB enthusiasts.
 Mountain bikers.
-But there is a major problem with this assumption.
+But there was a problem.

 The Hole in the MTB market

 The MWCC had in mind for these bikies the inducement of a downhill track from Big Bend to Cascades.
+The Gravity Track.
 That track would encourage them to use the cable car to the tune of $15 million per annum (and that would multiply to $30M).
-In 2017 that mountain bike track was ruled un-economic.
+The MWCC did not agree to fund one cent of this track that they predicted would net them millions.
+That didn’t matter in the end.
+In 2017 that mountain bike track concept was ruled out as completely unrealistic.
 As that "considerable contribution" is now zero, at least $25 million—probably more—has to be deducted.
 That's why the economic activity figure of $90M is outmoded, unquotable and false.
 It is no more, at best, than $60 million.
 But hang on...

 Another valuable cable car rider is assumed to be the free and independent traveller segment.
-The model predicts that the bulk of them will use the cable car, but faced with a pricey cable car ticket, how many will opt for the almost inconsequential cost of the petrol to drive themselves to the top?
+The model predicts that the bulk of them will use the cable car.
+Will they?
+Faced with a pricey cable car ticket, how many will opt for the almost inconsequential cost of the petrol to drive themselves to the top?
 As no figures or justification for this assumption is given, it is likely to be exaggerated.